ox-it/talks.ox/docs/source/user/talk-editors/publicizing-your-talk.rst

 Please start with broader topics first e.g.: 'Neuroscience' or 'Ancient History', and then add narrower topics in the specialist area of the talk e.g.: 'Molecular Neurobiology' or 'Naval Warfare'.

+There are some further hints in the :doc:`Identifying suitable topics <identifying-topic>` section of this guide

 Viewing topic listings